 The day after a general election the King invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.

 The Crown opens Parliament through the State Opening (marking the beginning of the Parliamentary year).
 The Crown also dissolves Parliament before a general election.

 The Crown informs Parliament of the government's policy ideas and plans for new legislation in a speech delivered from the throne in the House of Lords.
-Although the Queen makes the speech the government draws up the content.
+Although the King makes the speech the government draws up the content.